Losing tenders and don’t know why?

 It’s about what you can do for the client, not how amazing your business is.

-You offer the most value, have the best engineers, your pricing is perfect, and customers review and rate your business incredibly well.
+You offer the most value, have the best engineers, your pricing is perfect, and your listed on the best websites for company reviews!

 Those are all things to shout about in your tender.
 However, when it’s all about you, you’re failing to put the focus where it belongs: on the client.